Mailchimp for Startups: Editor's Take

 How does Mailchimp compare to alternatives?

-Mailchimp is one of the strongest options in the marketing category.
-See our full Mailchimp alternatives comparison to evaluate it against TikTok for Business and Ahrefs.
+Mailchimp is one of the strongest options in the marketing & growth category.
+See our full Mailchimp alternatives comparison to evaluate it against TikTok for Business and Semrush.

 Should I claim the Mailchimp startup deal?

-If marketing is part of your stack, yes.
-The SaaSOffers Mailchimp deal gives you $500 in credits — verified, free to claim, and takes minutes to activate.
+If marketing & growth is part of your stack, yes.
+The SaaSOffers Mailchimp deal gives you $500 in credits, verified, free to claim, and takes minutes to activate.

 Ready to try Mailchimp?